Garry Pendrey: Coaching and management

 Pendrey had joined Walsall in 1982 as player-coach, and after retiring as a player he continued on the club's coaching staff.
 As assistant to manager Alan Buckley, he helped coach the team to the League Cup semi-final in 1984.
 In August 1986, Buckley and Pendrey were sacked when Walsall was sold to a new owner, Terry Ramsden.
 He then spent a few months on the coaching staff at Wolverhampton Wanderers before returning to Birmingham as manager in June 1987.
 With a dwindling squad and no money to spend on replacements, Pendrey was fighting a losing battle.
 On 24 May 1989, with relegation to the Third Division for the first time in the club's history confirmed, the new owners sacked him and appointed Dave Mackay as manager.
 Pendrey refused the offer of a coaching role, and two months later rejoined the coaching staff at Wolves.
 He became assistant to manager Graham Turner; the pair resigned in March 1994.

 With Gordon Strachan

 In 1995, Ron Atkinson took over as manager of Coventry City and brought in Gordon Strachan as player-assistant manager and Pendrey as coach.
 When Strachan moved up to manager in November 1996, Pendrey was appointed his assistant.
-When Strachan departed in 2001, Pendrey left the club also, only to reunite as manager and assistant at Southampton on 22 October.
+When Strachan left Coventry in September 2001 following their relegation after 34 years in the top flight, Pendrey also left the club, only to reunite as manager and assistant at Southampton on 22 October.
 After Strachan left Southampton in February 2004, new manager Paul Sturrock did not keep Pendrey on.

 On 1 June 2005, Pendrey joined Celtic as Strachan's assistant manager.
 After the resignation of Strachan at the end of the 2008–09 season, Pendrey left Celtic.

 When Strachan was appointed manager of Middlesbrough in October 2009 to succeed Gareth Southgate, Pendrey joined him as his assistant.
 He followed Strachan out of the club in October 2010.